Discrete complex analysis on isoradial graphs: Introduction

 \subsection{Preliminary definitions.}

 The planar graph $\G$ embedded in $\C$ is called {\it isoradial} iff each face is inscribed into a circle of a common radius $\mesh$.
 If all circle centers are inside the corresponding faces, then one can naturally embed the dual graph $\G^*$ in $\C$ isoradially with the same $\mesh$, taking the circle centers as vertices of $\G^*$.
 The name {\it rhombic lattice} is due to the fact that all quadrilateral faces of the corresponding bipartite graph $\L$ (having the vertex set $\G\cup\G^*$) are rhombi with sides of length $\mesh$ (see Fig.~\ref{Fig:IsoGraph}A).
-In our paper we also require the following mild but indispensable assumption: \begin{quotation} {\bf \sps} the rhombi angles are uniformly bounded away from $0$ and $\pi$ (in other words, all these angles belong to $[\eta,\pi\!-\!\eta]$ for some fixed $\eta>0$). \end{quotation} We will often work with rhombi half-angles, denoted by $\theta$, for which we then have

-Note that condition \sps~ implies that for each $u_1,u_2\in\G$ the Euclidean distance $|u_2\!-\!u_1|$ and the combinatorial distance $\mesh\cdot d_\G(u_1,u_2)$ (where $d_\G(u_1,u_2)$ is the minimal number of vertices in the path connecting $u_1$ and $u_2$ in $\G$) are comparable.
-Below we often use the notation $\const$ for absolute positive constants that does not depend on the mesh $\mesh$ or the graph structure but, in principle, {\it may depend on $\eta$}.
+We will often work with rhombi half-angles, denoted by $\theta$, for which we also require the following mild but indispensable and widely used assumption (see, e.g., \cite{Cia78}, pp. 124 and 130, where the similar assumption is called Zl\'amal's condition): \begin{quotation} {\bf \sps} the rhombi half-angles are uniformly bounded from $0$ and $\frac{1}{2}\pi$ (in other words, all these angles belong to $[\eta,\frac{1}{2}\pi-\eta]$ for some fixed $\eta>0$), i.e., there are no ``too flat'' rhombi in $\L$. \end{quotation} Note that condition \sps~ implies that for each $u_1,u_2\in\G$ the Euclidean distance $|u_2-u_1|$ and the combinatorial distance $\mesh\cdot d_\G(u_1,u_2)$ (where $d_\G(u_1,u_2)$ is the minimal number of vertices in the path connecting $u_1$ and $u_2$ in $\G$) are comparable.
+Below we often use the notation {\it const} for absolute positive constants that does not depend on the mesh $\mesh$ or the graph structure but, in principle, {\it may depend on $\eta$}.

 The function $H:\O^\mesh_\G\to\R$ defined on some subset (discrete domain) $\O^\mesh_\G $ of $\G$ is called {\it discrete harmonic}, if